-The Business Process Management (BPM) discipline, as it is known today, emerged as the result of significant advances experienced since mid 1990s in business methods, tools, standards, and technology.
+The Business Process Management (BPM) discipline, as it is known today, emerged as the result of significant advances experienced since mid-1990s in business methods, tools, standards, and technology.
 Since then, this discipline has significantly evolved but mainly focused on the business domain with the objective of helping organizations to achieve their goals.
 However, the arrival of the Internet of Things (IoT) has put into play a huge amount of interconnected and embedded computing devices with sensing and actuating capabilities that are revolutionizing our way of living.
 The incorporation of this technology into the BPM field will allow the development of business process with higher levels of flexibility, efficiency, and responsiveness, providing as a result a better support to the evolving business requirements.
-In addition, the proper combination of these two fields can foster the development of innovative solutions not only in the business domain where the BPM emerged, but also in many different application areas in which the IoT can be applied (e.g., smart cities, smart agro, or e-health).
+In addition, the proper combination of these two fields can foster the development of innovative solutions not only in the business domain where the BPM emerged, but also in many different application areas in which the IoT can be applied (e.g., smart cities, smart agriculture, or e-health).

 While the incorporation of IoT technology into the BPM field has plenty of potentials, it also imposes a set of challenges that need to be addressed.
-In particular, research is necessary in addressing questions such as:
+In particular, research is necessary for addressing questions such as:

 - Which is the impact of introducing IoT technology into the BPM lifecycle?

 - How the top-down and bottom-up paradigms in which BPM and IoT rely respectively can coexist and benefit each other when merged?